-Training shall be established and documented to ensure understanding and compliance with the following minimum procedures:
+Training must be established and documented in appropriate training folders to ensure understanding and compliance with the following minimum procedures:

-- 1.)
-Helicopter safety and awareness both inside and outside the cabin. - 2.)
-Passenger briefing. - 3.)
-Loading and unloading passengers. - 4.)
-Ground guiding and communication with the pilot when appropriate. - 5.)
-Fueling procedures. - 6.)
-Load manifest. - 7.)
-Emergency procedures in case of ramp mishap. - 8.)
-Records of this training shall be kept in appropriate training folders.
+- 1) Helicopter safety and awareness both inside and outside the cabin.

+- 2) Passenger briefing.

+- 3) Loading and unloading passengers.

+- 4) Ground guiding and communication with the pilot when appropriate.

+- 5) Fueling procedures.

+- 6) Load manifest.

+- 7) Emergency procedures in case of ramp mishap.

+- 8) Human factors/fatigue risk management.

+- 9) Safety Management Systems (SMS).